Blackfriars Bridge Foreshore (City of London)

 Changes to the road layout at Blackfriars Bridge

-The layout of the east-west Cycle Super Highway (CS3) and the north-south Cycle Super Highway (CS6) will both change.
-Both cycle routes will continue to be in full operation and linked by segregated two-way cycle lanes on the Victoria Embankment.
+The layout of the east-west Cycle Super Highway (CS3) and the north-south Cycle Super Highway (CS6) changed earlier this year.
+Both cycle routes are linked by segregated two-way cycle lanes on the Victoria Embankment.

-From 20 February 2017 part of the Riverside Walk (Thames Path) between Blackfriars Bridge and Temple Avenue will be closed.
-Pedestrians will be able to use the footpath on the Victoria Embankment slip-road.
-There will be an alternative route in operation which will be clearly signposted.
-Prior to the closure a new lift and stairs connecting the new Blackfriars Pier and Blackfriars station will be in operation improving access between the bridge and the embankment.
+Part of the Riverside Walk (Thames Path) between Blackfriars Bridge and Temple Avenue is now closed.
+Pedestrians are able to use the footpath on the Victoria Embankment slip-road.
+There is an alternative route in operation which will be clearly signposted.
+Prior to the closure a new lift and stairs connecting the new Blackfriars Pier and Blackfriars station will was installed and is operation improving access between the bridge and the embankment.

-Transport for London have detailed travel information available on their website: www.tfl.gov.uk/victoria-embankment
+Transport for London have detailed travel information available on their website.

 - Loading of barges and barge movements would take place within standard hours